 The National Gallery of Umbria - Perugia

-Magister Art uses an innovative augmented narrative and multidisciplinary method, which, by experimenting with new languages and new media, aims to achieve a greater understanding of the meaning and the signifiers of the museum space and the works on display.
+Magister Art uses an innovative method of multidiscipline and augmented narrative, which, by experimenting with new languages and media, aims to reach an augmented perception of the signifier and the signified of the artworks on display.